doshisgone/FortniteAES/AES Keys/Dynamic AES Keys/README.md

 # 7.10 Dynamic Keys
-AES Keys used to unlock dynamic paks for 7.10
+AES Keys used to decrypt dynamic pak chunks on 7.10

 | Pakchunk          | Key                                                                   |
 | ----------------- | --------------------------------------------------------------------- |